noface-0/AAI-590-01-Capstone/README.md

 ## Team meeting #3 Date 3/14/2024
 - Updates on progress
-- Discussion about the Project Management tool Jira: Best Practices (A)
+- Discussion about the Project Management tool Jira: Best Practices
-- Work done on the dataset as related to the scrubbing, transformation,and feature engineering (J)
+- Work done on the dataset as related to the scrubbing, transformation,and feature engineering
-- Work done on the MRL model (N)
+- Work done on the MRL model
-- What is needed on the Portfolio task (N, A)
+- What is needed on the Portfolio task
 - Adam to work on the code for the Portfolio input
 - Nathan and Javon to go over the logistics and fields for the Portfolio
 - decided to do morning written standup emulation with short written updates and if any obstacles